software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 This week we'll start working on the project described by the Product Owner in the [project description](/project-description).
 As we have learned, in Scrum the project advances in short iterations called _Sprints_.
 Each of our three Sprints last two weeks.
 This week is the start of the Sprint 1.

-This Sprint doesn't have a Moodle submission.
-It is enough that you have pushed your work to the project's GitHub repository before the Sprint deadline on {{site.sprint_1_deadline}}, so we will be working on the Sprint requirements for the next two weeks.
-The Sprint ends with the Sprint Review event in which the team will share their progress with the Product Owner.
+{: .highlight }

+> The deadline for the Sprint 1 is on {{site.sprint_1_deadline}}, after which the team will present their progress to the Product Owner in the Sprint Review event.
+The team should push their work to the project's GitHub repository before the deadline.

 ## Sprint Planning